 -

-Attorney James replied to the discussion Can open-source and DAO leadership count toward O-1's "critical capacity"? in the forum Tech & Science 10 months ago
+Attorney James replied to the discussion Can open-source and DAO leadership count toward O-1's "critical capacity"? in the forum Tech & Science a year ago

 Can open-source and DAO leadership count toward O-1's "critical capacity"?